wongvin/mbpoll/README.md

     $ apt-cache show libmodbus-dev

+CMakeLists.txt uses libgpiod instead of Piduino by default

 * Install [piduino](https://github.com/epsilonrt/piduino/tree/dev) **only if you want to manage the RS485 with a GPIO signal**:

         $ sudo apt-get install cmake libcppdb-dev pkg-config libsqlite3-dev sqlite3 libudev-dev